turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 end
 ```

-Create a README with a short description of the project, then initialize a git repository, and check your changes in:
+Create a `README.md` with a short description of the project in the main project directory, then initialize a git repository, and check your changes in:

 {% terminal %}
 git init